 Are electronic image submissions required?
 If so under what circumstances?

 Submitting documents to APHIS is conditional based on the document.
-APHIS requires paper submission of certain government-to-government documents such as phytosanitary certificates, veterinary certificates, and CITES certificates.
+APHIS requires paper submission of certain government-to-government documents such as veterinary certificates, and CITES certificates.
+While phytosanitary certificates are now accepted as electronic copies, inspectors can still request originals to verify authenticity.
 Requirements for submitting other documents through the ACE Document Image System (DIS) vary.
 Please refer to the LPCO/DIS Correlation Table in the APHIS Supplemental Trade Guide for the most up to date document requirements.